Roundup Weed Killer

 - 8/10/18: $289 Million verdict awarded to Dwayne Johnson (CA).

 $80 million was awarded to Edwin Hardeman, who was diagnosed with non Hodgkin lymphoma after years of exposure to weedkiller, Roundup.
 The jury found that Roundup, a glyphosate-based herbicide, the plaintiffs contend is carcinogenic, was a substantial factor in causing his cancer, and that the corporation is liable.

 $289 Million Cancer Verdict

-The Judge upheld the jury’s finding that Roundup and Ranger Pro weed killer caused a groundskeeper’s lymphoma cancer.
-Monsanto appealed the $289 million verdict and the judge reduced the award to $78 million, but allowed the verdict to stand.
-A California jury awarded $289 million to school groundskeeper, Dewayne Johnson, who alleged Roundup’s glyphosate based weed killer caused him cancer.
-Dewayne, 46, applied Roundup and Ranger Pro weed killers up to 30 times a year around the school grounds.
+On August 10, 2018, a jury awarded $39 million in compensatory and $250 million in punitive damages, finding that Roundup and Ranger Pro weed killer caused a groundskeeper’s lymphoma cancer.
+Dewayne Johnson, 46, who alleged Roundup’s glyphosate based weed killer caused him cancer, applied Roundup and Ranger Pro weed killers up to 30 times a year around the school grounds.
 He was later diagnosed with non-Hodgkin’s lymphoma, a cancer of the lymph system that he claims was caused by Roundup and Ranger Pro, both Monsanto glyphosate herbicides.
 Johnson’s doctors predict he is unlikely to live past 2020.
 Read the USA News coverage here: Roundup Cancer $289 Million Verdict

 This follows a major victory for the plaintiffs that allowed their experts to testify and the lawsuits to move forward.
 NBC News covered the story here: Judge allows lawsuits claiming Monsanto weed killer Roundup causes cancer to go forward.